jyotiyadav2508/Blog_Website_PP4/README.md

 * Enter a unique name for the application.
 * Select the appropriate region for the application.
 * Click create app
-* Click Reveal Config Vars and add a new record with `SECRET_KEY`
 * Click Reveal Config Vars and add a new record with `DATABASE_URL`
 * Click Reveal Config Vars and add a new record with `PORT`
-* Click Reveal Config Vars and add a new record with the `CLOUDINARY_URL`
-* Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`
+* Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`(note: this must be removed for final deployment)
 * Next, scroll down to the Buildpack section, click `Add Buildpack` select python and click Save Changes
 * Scroll to the top of the page and choose the Deploy tab
 * Select Github as the deployment method